Daily High to Daily Low: Is It Safe to Buy CEMEX S.A.B. de C.V. (CX)?

 Sponsored

-The average price from analysts is $9.80, which is $3.65 above the current price.
 CX currently public float of 1.45B and currently shorts hold a 0.36% ratio of that float.
-Today, the average trading volume of CX was 7.57M shares.
+Today, the average trading volume of CX was 7.58M shares.

 CX’s Market Performance